bramvandenbussche/wp-bible/readme.txt

 You can use many different book names, let's see just an example for Gospel of Matthew: Mt, Mat, Matt, Matej, Matevž, Matthew, Matteüs, Matteus, Matthäus, Mateo.
 As you can see not only English names are supported.
-Please let me know if you'd like to add other book names that the plugin doesn't recognise.
+Please let me know if you'd like to add other book names that the plugin doesn't recognize.

 = Available Bible Versions  =